hantsy/spring-r2dbc-sample/docs/intro.md

 </dependency>
 ```

-To use R2dbc with MySQL database, add the following dependency.
+To use R2dbc with MySQL database, add the following dependency instead.

 ```xml
 <dependency>